Davidfarouk/Novartis/MISSING_DATA_HANDLING.md

 **Missing Pattern:** Some country-brand combinations may not have data for all 24 months before generic entry.

 **Handling Method:**
-- Missing values were filled with **0**
-- Rationale: If a month has no data, it indicates zero volume for that period
+- **Missing values are preserved as NaN**
+- No imputation performed
+- User should decide how to handle these in their model

 **Impact:**
 - 24 features created from months -24 to -1
-- Missing values are rare and represent periods with no recorded volume
+- Missing values indicate periods with no recorded volume data

 ### 2. Number of Generic Competitors (n_gxs)